 - 1. Pre-existing notifications are displayed in the Notifications list (e.g., "LVPS Failures".
 Press Add to create a new item for notification, press Update (after highlighting an existing item) to edit an existing item or press Delete to erase an item. - 2.
-When you press Add or Edit, the screen in Figure 3.2.127 on page 3.2.154 will appear.
-This screen allows you to add or edit a Notification Name, Recipient Email(s) (use a semi-colon to separate multiple email addresses, as applicable), and define the alarm list by Device type (Controller, Exciter A or B, Rack #or RF Module #).
+When you press Add or Edit, the screen in Figure 3.2.128 on page 3.2.154 will appear.
+This screen allows you to add or edit a Notification Name, Recipient Email, and define the alarm list by Device type (Controller, Exciter A or B, Rack #or RF Module #).
 Add or remove alarms by moving them (using the >> and << arrow buttons) from the Available Alarms list to the Selected Alarms list.
 An email is issued when any alarm in the Selected Alarms list is active.